Scrobbling a song means that when you listen to it, the name of the song is sent to Last.fm and added to your music profile.

 Once you've signed up and downloaded Last.fm, you can scrobble songs you listen to on your computer or iPod automatically.
 Start scrobbling yourself, and see what artists you really listen to the most.
 Songs you listen to will also appear on your Last.fm profile page for others to see.

 Millions of songs are scrobbled every day.
-This data helps Last.fm to organise and recommend music to people; we use it to create personalised radio stations, and a lot more besides.
+This data helps Last.fm to organise and recommend music to people; we use it to create personalised music and event recommendations for you, and a lot more besides.

-If you listen to music here on the Last.fm website, the on-site flash player will scrobble every track you listen to to your profile (given that you are logged in to your account and play at least 50% of the track; 30 second previews won’t scrobble).
+If you listen with the Music Player here on the Last.fm website, it will scrobble every track you play to your profile (given that you are logged in to your account and play at least 50% of the track).

-You can also use our Last.fm Scrobbler software to play and scrobble Last.fm radio on your computer, and also to scrobble what you’re listening to with your media player or iPod.
+You can also use our Last.fm Scrobbler software to scrobble what you’re listening to with your media player or iPod.
 If you need more help information about the scrobbler, please have a look at our ”The Last.fm Scrobbler” FAQ category, for instance for what operating systems and media players we support.

 Should you have any questions about or problems with the scrobbler, we have a support forum where you can get help.

 What other scrobblers are there I can use?